 I chose to write my thesis at DAWN to learn techniques of observational astrophysics and study the early Universe, galaxies and quasars.

 Postdoc | The Cosmic Dawn Center (DAWN)

-I am a postdoctoral researcher at the Cosmic Dawn Center employed under a DFF grant to D. Watson.
+I was a postdoctoral researcher at the Cosmic Dawn Center employed under a DFF grant to D. Watson.
 I received my PhD degree in 2018 from the Dark Cosmology Centre under the supervision of Dr. Lise Christensen.
-My research is centered around the transient universe and how these events shape the cosmochemical evolution history of our Universe.
+My research has been centered around the transient universe and how these events shape the cosmo-chemical evolution history of our Universe.